Picnic (2023 film)

-Picnic is a 2024 South Korean drama film directed by Kim Yong-gyun, starring Na Moon-hee, Kim Young-ok, Park Geun-hyung, and Ryu Seung-soo.
-It was released on February 7, 2024.
+Picnic is a 2023 South Korean drama film directed by Kim Yong-gyun, starring Na Moon-hee, Kim Young-ok, Park Geun-hyung, and Ryu Seung-soo.
+It premiered at the 28th Busan International Film Festival on October 5, 2023, and was released in South Korea on February 7, 2024, by Lotte Entertainment.

-Plot
+Synopsis

 Eun-sim keeps seeing her late mother in her dreams these days.
 All of a sudden, Geum-soon, her best friend and in-law, comes to visit without contacting her.
 Eun-sim decides to visit her hometown in Namhae for the first time in 60 years and recalled memories from when she was 16.
 There, by chance, she meets Tae-ho, who had a crush on her.
 One by one, forgotten memories come to mind.